aswinshan91/ClientTask/README.md

 7. Unit testing is demonstrated by creation of Dashboard unit test.
 Same can be expanded to include more components in future, if needed.

+8. Front end task document talked about creation of Dashboard and Blog for demonstrating navigation.
+Only that has been created and added to the code from the reference UI provided.

 **Implemented Features:**

 1. .env